-There are three main reasons that give you legal ground to pursue an eviction in Missouri as a rental owner.
+There are three main reasons that give you legal ground to pursue an eviction in Missouri as a landlord.

 - Lease Term Violations: Whenever your tenant violates the lease terms, you can issue a 10-Day Notice to Cure or Quit.
 In case of further tenant non-compliance, you can pursue eviction.

 - Nonpayment of Rent: If a tenant fails to pay rent often, that means that you can proceed with an immediate eviction.
 Just consider the grace period if you have one in place, which allows the tenant to pay rent a few days late.

 - Illegal Behavior: Assault, prostitution, possession and/or sale of drugs, or illegal gambling means that you can file a 10-Day Notice to Quit.
 If that doesn’t have results, you are able to file for an Unlawful Detainer as the next step.

 Making sense of the Missouri landlord tenant law is essential if you own at least one unit.
 Learning about the landlords' and tenants' rights and responsibilities allows you to make the right choices and settle legal disputes correctly.